Fraagaa/Strat-Tester-BO2/README.md

 - `!cherry` toggles getting cherry in origins
 - `!perkrng` toggles autorestart for pap on green house
 - `!lives` toggles infinite afterlives
-- `tank` toggles tank kill counter on origins
+- `!tank` toggles tank kill counter on origins
-- `tumble` toggles tumble counter on origins
+- `!tumble` toggles tumble counter on origins
-- `stomp` toggles stomp counter on origins
+- `!stomp` toggles stomp counter on origins
-- `templars` starts a templar round if more than 3 generator are on
+- `!templars` starts a templar round if more than 3 generator are on
+- `!shield` toggles starting with shield equipped and built

 ## TP locations for !tp
 | **Map**     | **Tranzit**            | **Die Rise**   | **MOB**     | **Buried**   | **Origins**      |